-This section describes the in-flight alignment of the Swarm magnetometers, i.e. the determination of the transformation between the coordinate frame of the vector magnetometer (VFM) and the one of the star camera (STR).
-This transformation is described by means of three Euler angles $(\alpha, \beta, \gamma)$ .
+This section describes the in-flight alignment of the Swarm magnetometers, i.e. the determination of the transformation between the coordinate frame of the vector magnetometer (VFM) and that of the star camera (STR).
+This transformation is described by means of three Euler angles (α, β, γ).
 Involved in this task are the working packages WP-2210 "Multi-Satellite Alignment: Algorithm Development", and WP-2120 "Multi-Satellite Alignment: CI Implementation".
-The described activity is an extension of the experiments that have been performed during Phase A [cf. section 4.2 Olsen et al., 2004].
+The described activity is an extension of the experiments that have been performed during Phase A [cf. section 4.2 of Olsen et al., 2004].